Gentildonna: 2012: three-year-old season

 Gentildonna began her three-year-old season by winning the Grade 3 Shinzan Kinen against male horses over one mile at Kyoto in January and then finished fourth to Hana's Goal in the Tulip Sho at Hanshin Racecourse in March.

 On 8 April, Gentildonna contested the first leg of the Fillies' Triple Crown, the Oka Sho over one mile at Hanshin.
 Starting at odds of 3.9/1, she won by half a length from Verxina.
 Gentildonna and Verxina met again in the Yushun Himba (the Japanese Oaks) on 20 May at Tokyo Racecourse.
 As Gentildonna's regular jockey Yasunari Iwata was on a 4-day suspension in NHK Mile Cup he was replaced by Yuga Kawada.
 Verxina was preferred in the betting, but Gentildonna won by five lengths to claim the second leg of the Triple Crown.

 After a break of almost four months, Gentildonna returned to contest the Rose Stakes at Hanshin and won by one and a half lengths from Verxina.
 At Kyoto on 14 October, Gentildonna completed the Triple Crown and defeated Verxina for the fourth time in a row when prevailing by a nose in the Shuka Sho.
-She is the fourth Japanese Triple Crown winner after Apapane in 2010.
+She was the fourth Triple Tiara winner after Apapane in 2010.
 On 24 November, Gentildonna faced an international field in the Japan Cup a race which had never been won by a three-year-old filly.
 Her rivals included the 2011 Japanese Horse of the Year Orfevre and the Prix de l'Arc de Triomphe winner Solemia.
 Ridden by Yasunari Iwata and despite coming from a very wide barrier draw of 15, Gentildonna won by a nose from Orfevre.
 There was a protest made for interference by the connections of Orfevre, and Gentildonna had to wait 20 long minutes until her triumph was confirmed, at the cost of subsequent 2-day suspension to Iwata.